legerch/develop-memo/Operating System/Windows/windows_packages.md

 # 3. Networking tools

-- Network analyze:
+- Network analyzer:
   - [Wireshark][wireshark-home]
   - [Iperf3][iperf-home] (and [iperfbin][iperf-bin])
 - Network transfer:
+  - [QuickShare][quickshare-home] (a client is also available for Linux, please see [Linux packages][doc-package-linux] for more details)
   - [Filezilla][filezilla-home]
-- Access-point analyze: see [access-point ressource][doc-net-access-point] documentation
+- Access-point analyzer: see [access-point ressource][doc-net-access-point] documentation

 # 4. Emails